Minimalism in Design: Less is More, More or Less

 - Choose Typography Wisely: Choose fonts that are clean and easy to read.
 You can get through with one typeface family.

-- Quality, not Quantity: With minimalist design, every element should earn its right to be there.
-It is better to have one high-quality image, material, or element rather than filling that space with mediocre ones.
+- Quality, not Quantity: With minimalist design, every element should earn its place.
+It is better to have one high-quality image, material, or element rather than fill that space with mediocre ones.

 - Iterate and Refine: Minimalism often takes several rounds of refinement.
 Never be afraid to keep simplifying until you reach the essential elements of your design.